-In response to numerous collisions and reported safety concerns, temporary enhancements and community engagement are currently underway to make Taraval better for everyone who depends on it, including the Muni riders who make 30,000 trips on the L Taraval each day.
-The first phase of the project was known as the L Taraval Rapid Project and is already making the corridor safer.
+In resonse to numerous collisions and reported safety concerns, an early implementation of measures known as the L Taraval Rapid project improved safety by adding temporary clear zones at transit stops, a transit only lane and painted safety zones at street corners.
 The next step is a nearly complete rehabilitation on Taraval Street that will replace infrastructure like the worn rails, overhead wires, water and sewer lines, as well as repave the entire street.

-When construction begins in 2019, it will last approximately two and half years and service on the L Taraval will remain throughout with a combination of buses and trains.
-Once completed, the corridor will boast new transit priority traffic signals, bulbouts to make pedestrian crossing safer, new trees, enhanced crosswalks, safety boarding islands, increased accessibility, and unique wayfinding elements.
+Construction has begun for the L Taraval Improvement Project and it will last approximately three years.
+Transit service on the L Taraval will remain throughout with a combination of buses and trains.
+Once completed, the corridor will boast new transit priority traffic signals, bulbouts to make pedestrian crossing safer, new trees, high visibility crosswalks, safety boarding islands and increased accessibility.
 All of these changes will make Taraval more inviting for everyone that uses it.

 Construction Project Elements

-Just in time for the L Taraval to turn 100 years old, the corridor will get much-needed improvements to the Muni system and underground utilities.
-The project brings together the SFMTA, Public Works and the Public Utilities Commission to upgrade the vital system that help the community thrive.
+Just in time for the L Taraval to turn 100 years old, the corridor will get much-needed improvements to the Muni system and underground sewer and water lines.
+The project brings together the SFMTA, Public Utilities Commission, and Public Works to upgrade the vital system that help the community thrive.